1. Home

 Person in a wheelchair sitting under a beach umbrella next to a sand-friendly beach wheelchair, with others nearby and the ocean in the background

 Some offer beach wheelchairs you can borrow for free.
-Others have ramps, mobility mats, or flat paths from the parking lot to the sand—and many have more than one of those features.
+Others have ramps, mobility mats, or flat paths from the parking lot to the sand.
+And many beaches have more than one of those features.

-→ Learn about the 40+ beaches offering sand and surf beach wheelchairs for visitors to use at no cost.
+Learn which beaches have sand and surf beach wheelchairs for visitors to use at no cost →

 Can you take your pooch with you to the beach?
 Yes, maybe, sometimes.